Skip to content

 During the design workshop, we iterated and refined our solutions multiple times.
 In the process, we also created a system of points and rewards to support user engagement and product adoption.

-Points earned for various activities can be exchanged for discounts in the OK Poznan application
+Points earned for activity in the app can be exchanged for discounts in the OK Poznań application.

-Each meal with the seasonal vegetable of the month will be rewarded with a badge
+Every meal cooked with the seasonal vegetable of the month earns you a dedicated badge.

 Wireframes